 Secondly, actor a26 is from the technical (non management) group and is processing a significant number of decisions while receiving a low number of completed decisions.
 Both a13 and a26 have pivotal positions within the network and they are imperative for the functioning of the plant.
 The SNA suggests that these key players may be overstrained and need support.
 Additionally, a13 and a26 may be affected from what is termed decision fatigue.
 Research into decision-making shows that the quality of decision-making deteriorates with the number of decision that are made – so-called decision fatigue (Tierney, 2011).
 Research further shows that the simple act of making a decision degrades one’s ability to make further decisions.
 In other words, the more decisions you make, the poorer the quality of decision-making.

 The SNA indicates a point of clear vulnerability.
 The appropriate management response would be to provide more finished work to these individuals, investigate the reasons for overloading and recognize that overloading can be a choke point either holding up decisions or having a direct affect on the quality of decision-making within the network.

-STRATEGIC COLLABORATION AT RISK
+KEY LEARNING 3 STRATEGIC COLLABORATION AT RISK

 Figure 6 is known as a block model.
 Each field in the block model represents a relationship between two individuals, where the interaction frequency of information exchange is interpreted in a gray scale.
 The block model represents the network’s adjacency matrix that treats a selection of individuals as an aggregate social unit, termed block (within the study’s context, these are the different departments).
 Here, each block indicates the information exchange habits between or within departments, where percentage values indicate the density of information exchange between two departments.